 Grade C / Tier 3

 Grade C chips are made from the discarded wafer parts mentioned above.
-Second-hand aftermarket vendors buy these discarded pieces from reputable manufacturers and resell them to end users at a low price.
+Second-hand aftermarket vendors buy these discarded pieces from reputable manufacturers and resell them to end-users at a low price.
 On average these chips have roughly a 30-40% failure rate and have much lower life expectancies.

 Grade D / Tier 4

-These are often known as fake or masked chips, as not only do some unscrupulous vendors engrave Grade C chips with fake serial numbers and manufacturers names, but sometimes are also programmed to hide the real memory size of the chip.
+These are often known as fake or masked chips, as not only do some unscrupulous vendors engrave Grade C chips with fake serial numbers and manufacturer’s names, but sometimes are also programmed to hide the real memory size of the chip.
 For example, the drive may show that it is 16Gb, but could actually be a 256Mb chip instead.
 You would only realise the truth when trying to load data that is larger than the chip’s real capacity.
-These are also sold very cheaply and are to be avoided at all cost.
-At USB Makers we only supply A Grade chips and advise our customers to buy from reputable resellers to prevent the risk of purchasing lower quality chips and wasting money and time on cheap alternatives.
+These are also sold very cheaply and are to be avoided at all costs.
+At USB Makers we only supply A Grade chips and advise our customers to buy from reputable resellers to prevent the risk of purchasing lower-quality chips and wasting money and time on cheap alternatives.